Kazakhstan detains former national security chief on suspicion of treason - NewsBreak

 Kazakhstan detains former national security chief on suspicion of treason

-ALMATY (Reuters) - Kazakhstan authorities have detained Karim Massimov, the former head of the national security committee, and some other officials on suspicion of treason, the security committee said on Saturday without providing further details.
+ALMATY (Reuters) - Authorities in Kazakhstan have detained Karim Massimov, the former head of the national security committee, on suspicion of treason, the security committee said on Saturday.

-Security forces appeared to have reclaimed the streets of Kazakhstan's main city on Friday after days of violence, and the Russian-backed president said he had ordered his troops to shoot to kill to put down a countrywide uprising.

-(Reporting by Olzhas Auyezov; Writing by Andrey Ostroukh; Editing by Lincoln Feast.)

 Comments / 0